Hebridean Princess accidents and incidents

 |June 2003||Cruise Illness / Norovirus Outbreaks|

-The June 18, 2003, voyage was cancelled when 38 crew (~50% of all) were suffering with severe tonsillitis (sore throat, fever, enlarged tonsils and lymph nodes, peritonsillar abscess / quinsy).
+June 18, 2003, the voyage was cancelled when 38 crew (~50% of all) were suffering from severe tonsillitis (sore throat, fever, enlarged tonsils and lymph nodes, peritonsillar abscess/quinsy).

 You can add more details on reported here accident or submit new / your own Hebridean Princess ship incident ("Cruise Minus" report) via CruiseMapper's contact form.